 The gallery is directly opposite the Modern Art Two, formerly known as the Dean Gallery until rebranding in 2011.

-As with all Edinburgh's public art galleries, admission is free to the permanent exhibition although there is a charge for special exhibitions.
+As with all Edinburgh's public art galleries, admission is free to the permanent exhibition although there is often a charge for special exhibitions.

 The Scottish National Museum of Modern Art is also one of the venues of the Edinburgh Art Festival in August.